jammerz02/BidForMe/README.md

     npm install
     ```

 2. Run Ganache.
-If you dont have it installed in your system click and install https://www.trufflesuite.com/ganache
+If you dont have it installed in your system, download from: https://www.trufflesuite.com/ganache

-3. Create local network using Custom RPC.

-4. Migrate contract to server.
+3. Migrate contract to server.

     ```cmd
     truffle migrate --reset --compile-all
     ```

-5. Download Metamask extension on your browser.
+4. Download Metamask extension on your browser.

     For Chrome: https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn

     For Mozilla Firefox:
     https://addons.mozilla.org/en-US/firefox/addon/ether-metamask/

+5. Open Metamask and create local network using Custom RPC.

 6. Launch development server